 When daffodils nod their cheery heads, you know spring has really arrived.
-Their golden blooms become more and more dense over time as the bulbs naturalize.
+Their golden blooms become denser and denser over time as the bulbs naturalize.
 Over the years it becomes necessary to divide and transplant the bulbs.
-Can you transplant daffodil bulbs anytime of the year?
+Can you transplant daffodil bulbs any time of the year?
 Some people move them in early summer and some people wait until late in the season.
 Let's learn when and how to divide and transplant daffodils.

 When Do You Divide Daffodil Bulbs?

 As the years pass, your daffodil clusters will multiply in number.
 This is because as one bulb becomes bloomed out, more are produced to continue the plant.
 These can be divided away from the mother bulb and planted separately to prevent the area from getting too crowded.
 Daffodil bulbs that have not bloomed out do not tolerate transplanting very well, but you can usually get them to recover in a year, and gradually the blooms will improve over time.
 Dividing daffodils is not necessary, but you can do it if you wish to spread them out.
 As a rule, every three to five years is sufficient to keep the patch healthy.
 Once you dig up the bulbs and spread them out, they often cover twice as much area as the original number with two or three times as many bulbs as were originally planted.
 When do you divide daffodil bulbs?
 The best time is when the foliage has begun to die back.
 This feeds the bulb and will ensure healthy bulbs with plenty of stored sugar for the next season's growth.

 How to Divide and Transplant Daffodil Bulbs